decred/vspd/docs/deployment.md

 database to the path `{homedir}/data/{network}/vspd.db-backup`.
 A copy of the database file will also be written to this path when vspd shuts down.

+It is also possible to generate and download a database backup on demand from the admin page of the vspd web front-end.

 ## Disaster Recovery

 The database file contains everything needed to restore a vspd deployment -